pip-templates/pip-templates-microservice-dotnet/doc/Development.md

 ## <a name="test"></a> Testing

-Command to run unit tests:
+The command to run unit tests is as follows:
 ```bash
 dotnet test
 ```